nj142/cee506_class_project/README.md

 	4. To commit changes to queue for upload type "git commit -am "Changes description""

-	5. Once you want to back up the cloud, push with "git push origin feature/my-feature"
+	5. Once you want to back up the cloud, push with "git push origin feature/my-feature" (or just git push if you already used -u)

 Steps to merging your remote feature branch with remote main repository once your code is finished & pushed to remote